django-hurricane/django-hurricane/docs/usage.rst

 robust, scalable and secure applications with Django by leveraging the existing expertise of our favorite framework is the main goal of this initiative.

-Using Tornado-powered application server gives several advantages compared to the standard Django application server.
-It is single-threaded and at the same time non-blocking and includes a builtin IO Loop from `asyncio <https://docs.python.org/3/library/asyncio.html>`_ library, which is a huge advantage over a blocking behaviour of a standard Django application server.

 Application Server
 ------------------